TeamDaisyX/Daisy-OLD/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Suzuya Support](https://t.me/SuzuyaSupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [InfinityJE](https://t.me/infinityje) or simply submit a pull request on the readme.